chandharlabs/yesdr-standard/docs/consortium/overview.md

 - **Study Groups (SGs)** – Exploratory and pre-standardization research
 - **Working Groups (WGs)** – Formal specification and standard development

-Each group focuses on a defined domain of the YESDR architecture and operates under approved charters.

 ---